ufal/npfl129/exam/questions.md

   Then write down three commonly used hidden layer activations (sigmoid, tanh, ReLU).
 [5]

-- Considering a single-layer MLP with $i$ input neurons, a ReLU hidden layer with $h$ units and softmax output layer with $o$ units, write down explicit formulas of the gradient of all the MLP parameters (two weight matrices and two bias vectors), assuming input $\boldsymbol x$, target $t$ and negative log likelihood loss.
+- Considering a single-layer MLP with $D$ input neurons, a ReLU hidden layer with $H$ units and softmax output layer with $K$ units, write down the formulas of the gradient of all the MLP parameters (two weight matrices and two bias vectors), assuming input $\boldsymbol x$, target $t$ and negative log likelihood loss.
 [10]